surniaulula/wpsso-rrssb/readme.txt

 **Uses *Scalable Vector Graphics* (SVG) social icons:**

-The *Ridiculously Responsive Social Sharing Buttons* automatically resize to their container width, so they always look great on any device (phone, tablet, laptop, etc.), no matter its size or resolution &mdash; including high resolution retina displays!
+The *Ridiculously Responsive Social Sharing Buttons* automatically resize to their container width, so they always look great on any device (phone, tablet, laptop, etc.), no matter its size or resolution &mdash; including Retina and high-PPI displays!

 **Add *Ridiculously Responsive Social Sharing Buttons* to:**